spitice/throwing-melee-damage/README.md

   damage = sm_throwing_melee_damage + Δdamage
 ```

-> NOTE: All damage values less than 0 will be safely ignored.
+> NOTE: All damage values less than 0 will be safely ignored though, the aimpunch effect would be still applied.

 With `sm_throwing_melee_ignore_kevlar 0`, kevlar reduces damage from a throwing melee by **50%**.